josefigueredo/ckad-study-guide/01_Core_concepts/01_03_multiple_ctx.md

----
-title: Configure Access to Multiple Clusters
-content_template: templates/task
-weight: 30
-card:
-  name: tasks
-  weight: 40
----

-This page shows how to configure access to multiple clusters by using configuration files.
-After your clusters, users, and contexts are defined in one or more configuration files, you can quickly switch between clusters by using the `kubectl config use-context` command.

-A file that is used to configure access to a cluster is sometimes called a *kubeconfig file*.
-This is a generic way of referring to configuration files.
-It does not mean that there is a file named `kubeconfig`.

 ## Define clusters, users, and contexts

 Suppose you have two clusters, one for development work and one for scratch work.